GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 {% Banner 'info', 'body' %}

 If you already have reporting functionality for your site, **migrate to v1** but keep using v0 simultaneously for some time.
-Make sure to set the `Reporting-Endpoint` header on **all responses** that might generate reports.
+Make sure to set the `Reporting-Endpoints` header on **all responses** that might generate reports.

 If you're adding reporting functionality to your site just now, use only v1, except if you